About This Program

-Gain a better understanding of the Hip Hop culture while making seamless connections with current course material in this Hip Hop residency.
+Gain a better understanding of the Hip Hop culture while making seamless connections with current course material in the Hip Hop residency Rap-Flavored English.
 Jamaal’s engaging personality invites students to learn, listen, and participate.
 Rhyming couplets and non-traditional quatrains can be utilized to summarize and draw conclusions.

 Sample Common Core connections